-I love rich people, the driver thought as he pondered how many long-necks he could buy with an unintended $60 tip and rolled up his window.
+I love rich people, the driver thought as he pondered how many long-necks he could buy with an unintended $60 tip, then rolled up his window.

 The man raised one eyebrow as he side-stepped to get a better view of her.
 ‘Stunningly beautiful’ didn’t fit.
 ‘Eccentric’?
-Not quite…well, sort of.
-He could usually place people in boxes with a quick glance, but he wasn’t easily finding a stereotype that fit her.
-With her roundish white face, pink/purple lipstick and dead black hair, he could maybe lean toward ‘punk’.
+Not quite… well, sort of.
+He could usually place people in boxes with a quick glance, but he wasn’t easily finding a stereotype that suited her.
+With her roundish white face, pink/purple lipstick, and dead black hair, he could maybe lean toward ‘punk’.
 He shook his head: the pale blue button-down collar that might almost pass for traditional—but not really—screwed that perception up pretty well.
-It was the strangely patterned, mysteriously colored but mostly pale butter yellow, over-sized scarf and the oddly cut multi-leathered jacket hanging just short of provocatively over the concoction that made him cock his head.
+It was the strangely patterned, mysteriously colored but mostly pastel butter-yellow over-sized scarf and the oddly cut multi-leathered jacket hanging just short of provocatively over the concoction that made him cock his head.
 One word came to mind: fashionista.

 It was then he recognized her.
 They had never met, but he had been prepared for her by one of the employees.

-The man took a step closer—the building was his destination as well—and stopped, still fully entranced.
+The man took a step closer—the building was his destination as well—and stopped, still thoroughly entranced.
 His engagement needle was climbing past ‘interest’ and creeping toward ‘fascinated’ as he studied her further.

-The ragged, torn, and apparently dirty jeans didn’t bring him to ‘punk’.
+The ragged, torn, and apparently dirty jeans failed to bring him to ‘punk’.
 ‘Unkempt’?
 No. It wasn’t; there was an odd sense of orderliness.
 He chuckled when he got to the black cowboy boots.
-They matched her hair, true, but they also looked very much like his own.
+They matched her hair, true, but they also looked very much like his own boots.
 Weird.

-The extraordinary woman stood firmly, looking up at the office building as if it were a dragon to be slain.
+The extraordinary person stood firmly, looking up at the office building as if it were a dragon to be slain.
 Unfortunately, it was his place of business.
 Partly, he clarified to himself.

 Then he clarified the clarification: not really.
 But it should be.
 Better be.

 The woman swung her eyes toward him just as another taxi’s tires hit the water behind her.
 When they met his gaze, it almost took his breath away.
-The needle immediately moved fully past ‘fascinated’ and well into ‘wow’.
+The needle immediately moved beyond ‘fascinated’ and well into ‘wow’.

 So many emotions coursed through her as she studied the granite façade on 38th Street: anger, fear, and hope, to mention a few.
 Out of the corner of her eye, she saw the man stepping toward her, studying her, but she didn’t turn to face him fully.

 That wasn’t true: Most of her was thinking about how she got here, about the long path of bumps and thrills, tears and joy—and anger.
-Julia shuddered slightly when the last nine years flashed past her mind, painful visions of her mother and father.
+Julia shuddered slightly when the last nine years flashed past her mind, painful visions of her parents.
 It was her father who ultimately drove her to this place.

-Julia noticed that the man had now appeared at her side and rotated her eyes toward him.
-Then she felt the hand grab her arm and gently push her forward, away from the water leaping over the curb.
-It did fall short after all.
+Julia noticed that the man had now appeared at her side, and she rotated her eyes toward him.
+Then she felt the hand grab her arm and gently push her forward, away from the water, which was leaping over the curb.
+It did fall short, after all.
 As instructed.

 “Almost got you,” a strong male voice said.